JilinMen/jilinmen.github.io/_pages/about.md

 ## Reviewer Service

 - *Remote Sensing of Environment*
 - *IEEE Transactions on Geoscience and Remote Sensing*
+- *Journal of Remote Sensing
 - *Ecological Informatics*
 - *IEEE Journal of Selected Topics in Applied Earth Observations and Remote Sensing*
 - *Optics Express*

+## Guest Editor
+- Remote Sensing in Water Quality Monitoring, Remote Sensing, 2025
+- The Role of Land Policy in Shaping Rural Development Outcomes, Land, 2025